nf-core/metaboigniter/docs/usage.md

 The same parameters that were set for quantification and adducts identification should be set here for identification.
 See quantification parameters.

 For example, one can run IPO for setting the parameters for use individual parameters.
-In addtion you should set the parameters related to mapping of the MS2 ions to mass traces.
+In addition you should set the parameters related to mapping of the MS2 ions to mass traces.

 #### Internal library parameters (positive mode)

 This group of parameters are used to do the charactrization.
-You need a library description files containing columns: name of the raw files, ID of the compounds, name of the compounds, and m/z of the compounds.
+You need a library description files containing columns: name of the raw files, ID of the compounds, name of the compounds, and `m/z` of the compounds.

 > We recommend using a YAML file and supplying to the pipeline with the Nextflow option `-params-file`.
 > Alternatively, you can create a Nextflow config file and supply this with `-c`.